Alert - The park is closed at this time for renovations. We look forward to reopening and sharing the improvements with you soon.

 Public Access

-Public access is currently prohibited while park management works to transition the property into a state park.
+Public access is currently prohibited while the property is transitioned into a state park.
 Access to the Mt.
-Aetna trail system within Savage River State Forest can be achieved by parking in the designated parking lot on Mt.
-Aetna Road, next to the bridge across the Savage River.
+Aetna trail system in the state forest is available via the designated parking lot on Mt.
+Aetna Road near the bridge across the Savage River.

 Back to Top